 The Wandering Nerve

-The vagus nerve can be thought of as a super highway that connects the emotional, physical, mental, and spiritual aspects of ourselves.
-The vagus nerve, gut, and heart work together to coordinate our emotions.
-When our vagal tone is healthy, it will bring us back to equilibrium after a stressful experience.
-However, when instead our sympathetic nervous system is primed for fight, flight, or hide responses, one may be unable to detect safety and can get stuck in a trauma response where defenses are still engaged, even after the threat is gone.
+The vagus nerve acts as a super highway, connecting the emotional, physical, mental, and spiritual aspects of ourselves.
+It works in conjunction with the gut and heart to coordinate our emotions.
+When our vagal tone is healthy, it helps bring us back to equilibrium after a stressful experience.
+However, when our sympathetic nervous system is primed for fight, flight, or hide responses, we may struggle to detect safety and can become stuck in a trauma response where our defenses remain engaged, even after the threat has passed.

-Maladaptive behaviors are unique to each individual.
-Some may experience numbness in the body, others a hypervigilant need to “keep moving”.
-It can also make one more vulnerable to misreading the cues of others.
-We can help people understand that their reflexive state is the body’s heroic attempt to protect, and keep them alive.
+Maladaptive behaviors vary from person to person.
+Some may experience numbness in the body, while others may feel a hypervigilant need to “keep moving.”
+This heightened state can also make us more vulnerable to misinterpreting the cues of others.
+It’s important to help people understand that their reflexive state is the body’s heroic attempt to protect them and keep them alive.

 We can prime the vagus nerve by convincing the body that it is safe by giving it cues of trust and safety in our environment.
 When we know we have a choice to work with our body, we can recontextualize our inner narrative from one of victim to one of empowerment, increasing our resilience to stress.